cpsughrue/gsoc_proposal/README.md

 I am excited about the project and will not be able to accomplish everything I would like to in the alloted time period.
 I have listed a few enhancements I look foward to tackling after GSoC.

-- Implement support for other operating systems (i.e. windows)
+- Implement support for Windows
-- Implement support for serial and distributed builds
+- Implement support for distributed builds
 - Add flags to customize deamon behavior
     - Time before termination
 	- Cache size
-- Profiling
 - Schedule and cache optimization
 	- Add a "hot" cache that stores precompiled modules in memory